Setting up your tools

 - Download and install the BlackBerry WebWorks SDK for BlackBerry 10.

-computer for testing and signing by creating your BlackBerry ID token.
-You can then use this token to create your
+and signing by creating your BlackBerry ID token and then creating your Developer Certificate.

 The BlackBerry ID token is used to create the debug token that allows you to load and test an unsigned app on a BlackBerry 10 device.
 If you have not created a BlackBerry ID token and stored it in the required location, you will not be able to test your app on a device.